Depreciation in the Accounts of a Business: Accounting Treatment and Financial Impact

 Key Features of Depreciation

-• Applies to fixed assets such as buildings, machinery, vehicles, and equipment.
+• Applies to fixed assets such as buildings, machinery, vehicles, furniture, and equipment.

-• Recorded as an expense in the income statement.
+• Recorded as an expense in the income statement to match costs with revenue.

 2. Accounting for Depreciation in Business